If you have an apple tree in your garden, you may already know that wild birds love these delicious, shining fruits.

 Don’t overdo it, however; any substance like this should only be placed out in shallow containers, on an occasional basis.

-Remember, too, that it is best to use applesauce made from organic apples alone – not one that has been sweetened or which has other added ingredients which may pose a risk to birds.
+Remember, too, that it is best to use applesauce made from organic apples alone – not sauce that has been sweetened or which has other added ingredients which may pose a risk to birds.

 By far the best way to feed apples to birds in your garden is to grow them on an apple tree and let birds naturally present in the environment take their share.